Security & Privacy

 CSV injection protection

-A cell starting with =, +, -, or @ can execute as a formula in Excel.
-Attackers have used this to exfiltrate data.
-On export, we prefix those cells with a single quote so Excel treats them as text, not formulas.
+A cell starting with =, +, -, or @ can run as a formula in Excel — attackers have used this to exfiltrate data through shared exports.
+On export we prefix those cells with a single quote, so Excel reads them as plain text.